centreon/centreon-documentation/versioned_docs/version-23.04/releases/centreon-os.md

 - Fixed an exception-catching issue that caused broker to fail inserting resources when the check_attempt was too high for the database column type.
 - Fixed the date displayed for last_check and other columns in Resources Status for pending resources.
 - Fixed the rebuilding of RRD databases that could result in incomplete graphs when duplicate values were present in `data_bin`.
 The duplicates are now skipped to avoid this.

+##### Enhancements

 - On mariadb data in data_bin table are inserted with a bulk prepared statement now.

-##### Enhancements

-- The check_command had been removed from Broker (host|service)_status events, making it temporarily unavailable for LUA stream connectors.
+- The check_command field had been removed from Broker (host|service)_status events, making it temporarily unavailable for LUA stream connectors.
 It is now available in [Broker's cache](https://docs.centreon.com/docs/developer/developer-broker-stream-connector/#the-broker_cache-object).
 - Improved the evaluation process of BAM KPIs based on boolean expressions: if an OK result is part of an OR operation, or a CRITICAL result is part of an AND operation, Broker will return the results without waiting for the other members of the operation.
 - New performance counters have been added to the gRPC API in order to track the longest queries and statements.